Lambert (lunar crater)

 Lambert is a lunar impact crater on the southern half of the Mare Imbrium basin.
 It was named after Swiss polymath Johann Heinrich Lambert.
 It lies to the east and somewhat south of the slightly larger crater Timocharis.
 To the south is the smaller Pytheas, and some distance to the west-southwest is Euler.

 The crater is relatively easy to locate due to its isolated position on the mare.
 It has an outer rampart, terraced inner walls, and a rough interior that has a comparable albedo to its surroundings.
 Instead of a central peak, a small craterler lies at the midpoint of the interior.

 Just to the south of Lambert's ramparts is the lava-covered rim of Lambert R, a crater that is almost completely covered by the mare.
 The diameter of this ghost crater is larger than Lambert, but it is difficult to spot except when the Sun is at a very low angle, casting long shadows.

+Lambert is a crater of Eratosthenian age.